 This is branded content for Entegra Signature Structures.

-Leaning on the edge of a concrete feed trough with his arms folded across his chest, Ben Giblett tips his head back slightly while contemplating his answer.
+Leaning on the edge of a concrete feed trough with his arms folded, Ben Giblett tips his head back slightly while contemplating his answer.

-"What's it like to work under the sheds?" he murmurs.
+"What's it like to work under the sheds?" he said.
 "Well, it's been good when we've had 1.5 metres of rain during the past three months."

 As if to reiterate the point, he turns to face the empty yard and points in the direction of a steel structure with a small amount of hay poking out the sides.